 What do I need to do if I decide to postpone my trip?

 Clients may defer their climbs up to one year from the original date.
 Email us at email@example.com and let us know you intend to defer your trip.
-You do not need to tell us the new date at this time.
-There is no fee to reschedule as long as we are notified 30 days or more prior to your trip start date.
-If we are notified within 30 days of your trip start date, there will be a $200 fee per person to reschedule.
+There is no fee to reschedule a climb as long as we are notified 30 days or more prior to your trip start date.
+If we are notified within 30 days of your trip start date, there will be a $200 fee per person to reschedule a climb.
+However, some portions or all of the costs for accommodations during safaris and Zanzibar extensions may be forfeited if we cannot get permission from the lodges to change dates.

 What should I do if I want to go on my scheduled trip?